yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

 - May 4, 2025:
     - Added training and inference for FramePack-F1 (experimental feature).
 See [FramePack documentation](./docs/framepack.md) for details.
+        - Please re-cache the latents for FramePack-F1 with `--f1` option (`--vanilla_sampling` is changed to `--f1`, and the behavior is changed).
+The cache files are not compatible with FramePack.
+The cache files cannot be shared between FramePack and FramePack-F1, so please specify a different `.toml` file for another cache directory.

 - May 1, 2025:
     - Added features to the inference code of FramePack, such as latent padding specification and custom prompt specification.
 See [FramePack documentation](./docs/framepack.md#inference) for details.